-The PWA CoC policy approved by the Governing Board & members of the CoC state that reallocation for HUD funding can be considered under the following circumstances: a) to support a higher priority project, consistent with the HUD or CoC priorities, b) when projects are continuing to under-perform and/or underspend despite ongoing TA, & c) when a HUD-funded organization relinquishes the project's funding (voluntary reallocation).
-Projects identified as poor performers are determined in the following manner: a) project performance is monitored quarterly against the CoC Report Card that provides standardized outcome measures (HUD & CoC standards), b) all projects receive an annual desk audit to determine if they're meeting HUD requirements for operation, c) if projects are performing poorly, score low on the annual evaluation or if there are concerns with the desk audit, a monitoring visit will be performed, & e) TA is provided to low performing projects & to projects that have recently had monitoring findings or concerns.
+The PWA CoC policy approved by the Governing Board & members of the CoC state that reallocation for HUD funding can be considered under the following circumstances: a) to support higher priority project, consistent with the HUD or CoC priorities, b) when projects are continuing to under-perform and/or underspend despite ongoing TA, & c) when a HUD funded organization relinquishes the projects funding (voluntary reallocation).
+Projects identified as poor performers are determined in the following manner: a) projects performance is monitored quarterly against the CoC Report Card that provides standardized outcome measures (HUD & CoC standards), b) all projects receive an annual desk audit to determine if they're meeting HUD requirements for operation, c) if projects are performing poorly, score low on the annual evaluation or if there are concerns with the desk audit, a monitoring visit will be performed, & e) TA is provided to low performing projects & to projects that have recently had monitoring findings or concerns.
 2) No existing projects were identified to reallocate in part or whole - a recommendation by the PAR Committee & approved by the CoC-At-Large.
-3) The decision not to reallocate part or whole of any renewal-funded projects for the 2023 HUD application was recommended by the PAR Committee & approved by the CoC-At-Large.
+3) The decision not to reallocate part or whole of any renewal funded projects for the 2023 HUD application was recommended by the PAR Committee & approved by the CoC-At-Large.
 4) The members of the PAR Committee made a recommendation to the Governance that no renewal project be reallocated for this year's HUD application.
-There was one project identified as low-performing (based on the reallocation criteria outlined in part 1 of this response) - The one low-performing project will continue to receive TA because of a recent change in key leadership positions, Executive Director and Program Manager over emergency shelter and rapid rehousing.
-Quarterly TA will continue to assist the project to improve by the next application cycle.
-If improvement is not demonstrated, this project may be at risk of reallocation in the next cycle.
-The PAR Committee did not identify any projects with consistent underspending.
+The one low performing project will continue to receive TA because of a recent change in key leadership positions, Executive Director and Program Manager over emergency shelter and rapid rehousing.
+Quarterly TA will continue to assist the project to improve by next application cycle.

-1E- 4 a.
-Reallocation Between FY 2018 and FY 2023.
-NOFO Section V.B.2.f.
-Did your CoC cumulatively reallocate at least 20 percent of its ARD between FY 2018 and FY 2023?
-No 1 E-5.
-Projects Rejected/Reduced-Notification Outside of e-snaps.
+1E-4a. eallocation Between FY 2018 and FY 2023.
+NOFO Section V.B.2.f. - id your CoC cumulatively reallocate at least 20 percent of its ARD between FY 2018 and FY 2023?
+No During Driver de de de de la National de la Contraction de la cont 1 1 5.
+Projects Rejected/Reduced-Notification Outside of e-sna DS.
 NOFO Section V.B.2.g.
-You must upload the Notification of Projects Rejected-Reduced attachment to the 4B.
-Attachments Screen.

-1. Did your CoC reject any project application(s) submitted for funding during its local competition?
-No 2.
-Did your CoC reduce funding for any project application(s) submitted for funding during its local competition?
-No 3.
-Did your CoC inform applicants why your CoC rejected or reduced their project application(s) submitted for funding during its local competition?
-No 4.
-If you selected Yes for element 1 or element 2 of this question, enter the date your CoC notified applicants that their project applications were being rejected or reduced, in writing, outside of e-snaps.
-If you notified applicants on various dates, enter the latest date of any notification.
-For example, if you notified applicants on 06/26/2023, 06/27/2023, and 06/28/2023, then you must enter 06/28/2023. nouned application on corzorzozo, corzorzozo, and corzorzozo, uten you must enter corzorzozo.
+You must upload the Notification of Projects Rejected-Red Attachments Screen. duced attachment to the 4B. - 1. id your CoC reject any project application(s) submitted for fu nding during its local competition?
+No 2. id your CoC reduce funding for any project application(s) sub empetition? mitted for funding during its local No 3. id your CoC inform applicants why your CoC rejected or redulabilitied for funding during its local competition? iced their project application(s) No 4. you selected Yes for element 1 or element 2 of this question oplicants that their project applications were being rejected o you notified applicants on various dates, enter the latest date of the opplicants on 06/26/2023, 06/27/2023, and 06/28/2023 r reduced, in writing, outside of e-snaps. e of any notification.
+For example, if you